MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ---
-title: Use form processing model in Microsoft Power Automate -  AI Builder | Microsoft Docs
+title: Use form processing model in Power Automate -  AI Builder | Microsoft Docs
 description: Provides information about how to use a form processing model in Power Automate
 author: JoeFernandezMS
 manager: kvivek